matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 ## Proposal

-### Expectation
+## Expectation

-Historical messages that we insert should appear in the timeline just like they would if they were sent back at that time.
+Historical messages that we import should appear in the timeline just like they would if they were sent back at that time.

 Here is what scrollback is expected to look like in Element: